WeAreVisualizers/chromatography/README.md

 #### Interpolate Between Two Color Values

 You can interpolate across two colors, using the `chromato.interpolate` function.
-Here is an interpolatation halfway between two colors (provided in the hexadecimal format) in the HSL color mode:
+Here is an interpolation halfway between two colors (provided in the hexadecimal format) in the HSL color mode:

 ```js
 chromato.interpolate('#C64C66', '#6B71D9', 0.5, 'hsl'); // returns "#C05BD0"